Join me!

 20 Cat-Safe Houseplants

 To keep cats from your houseplants, try covering the soil with thick and pointy rocks or other pokey surfaces.
 You can also try hanging plants if your feline friend can’t help but get up to no good.
-Otherwise, these plants should be a-okay to have around kitties.
+Otherwise, these houseplants should be A-okay to have around cats.

 1. Cast Iron Plant